-The Auditor conducted a formal interview with an agency Investigator.
-The Investigator informed the Auditor disciplinary charges are placed following a substantiated administrative allegation of sexual abuse and/or following a criminal finding of guilt.
-The Investigator does not place disciplinary charges on an offender if the investigative determination is unfounded or unsubstantiated.
-The investigator was asked if charges are placed on offenders if an act is consensual.
+The Auditor conducted a formal interview with facility investigators.
+Investigators informed the Auditor disciplinary charges are placed following a substantiated administrative allegation of sexual abuse and/or following a criminal finding of guilt.
+The Investigators do not place disciplinary charges on an alleged abuser if the investigative determination is unfounded or unsubstantiated.
+The investigators were asked if charges are placed on offenders if an act is consensual.
 The Auditor was informed disciplinary charges are placed on offenders for participating in sexual activity.
-She explained offenders who participate in a consensual sex act are not charged for a sexual abuse related offense.
+Investigators explained offenders who participate in a consensual sex act are not charged for a sexual abuse related offense.

-The Auditor conducted a formal interview with a medical health practitioner.
+The Auditor conducted formal interviews with medical and mental health practitioners.
 The Auditor asked what services are offered to offenders.
-Offenders are offered counseling, therapy and other interventions.
+Offenders are offered counseling, therapy and other intervention services.
 The Auditor asked if offenders are required to participate in any meetings or sessions.
-The Auditor was informed offenders are not forced to participate in any mental health service offered at the facility.
-Medical and mental health services are offered to offenders are provided services after requesting such.
+The Auditor was informed offenders are not required to participate in any medical or mental health service offered at the facility.
+Medical and mental health services are offered to offenders and offenders are provided services after requesting such.